scottgl9/ios_ssl_proxy/docs/unknown_values.md

 Description: Apple Push Service Notification device token Changes on software version update: YES
-Changes on sign-in of an alternate icloud ID: NO Changes on factory reset: unknown
+Changes on sign-in of an alternate icloud ID: NO Changes on factory reset: YES

 ### ADSID - advertising Identifier (used by ASIdentifierManager class)
 Description: value which seems to be static UUID per account, appears to be same for any iOS device Changes on software version update: NO
-Changes on sign-in of an alternate icloud ID: YES Changes on factory reset: unknown
+Changes on sign-in of an alternate icloud ID: YES Changes on factory reset: NO
 NOTE: occurs in HomeDomain/System/Library/Accounts/Accounts3.sqlite Example from setup.icloud.com from my iPhone 6s+ (scottgl@gmail.com): X-Apple-ADSID: 000919-05-b45534a8-fa23-4dfa-9ff7-0fcfa37c3d3
 From iPhone 3gs (scottgl@gmail.com):